-Pavement Paint: What Kind Do You Need For Long Lasting Parking Lot Lines?
+Pavement Paint: Best Kind For Long Lasting Parking Lot Lines

 Pavement paint that stays put without fading or peeling is important to anyone who is marking parking lot lines.
 After all the work you put into line striping, the last thing you want is to see those lines looking bad within weeks.
 In the long run, you need to make sure you get the right product for the job.